Uniform Separate Juvenile Court Rules of Practice and Procedure (Ch. 6, Art. 17 of the Official/Codified Supreme Court Rules)

 5.1 All documents, including, but not limited to, predisposition reports, case plans, progress/probation reports, and guardian ad litem reports shall be delivered to all counsel and pro se parties at least five (5) judicial days prior to the hearing in which the documents are to be offered.

 a.
-Written notice of all hearings shall advise all counsel (or parties, if unrepresented by counsel) of the date, time, courtroom, or location at which the hearing will be held upon the particular motion or pleading involved.
+Written notice of all hearings shall advise all counsel (or parties, if unrepresented by counsel), and the Court Administrator's Office for scheduling in JUSTICE, of the date, time, courtroom, or location at which the hearing will be held upon the particular motion or pleading involved.

 b.
 Written notice of all hearings, excluding child support hearings in the juvenile court (which are governed by Rule 9 below), shall be mailed or personally delivered to all other counsel in the case (or to a party, if such party is not represented by counsel) at least three (3) full judicial days prior to the hearing upon the motion.